ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Experiments

 \subsection{Qualitative Evaluation}

-As shown in Fig.~\ref{fig:inversion_sota}, we compare our method with four SOTA personalization methods TI~\cite{gal2022TI}, DreamBooth~\cite{ruiz2022dreambooth}, XTI~\cite{voynov2023pplus} and Perfusion~\cite{Tewel:2023:perfusion}.
-We use concepts from previous papers for fair and unbiased evaluation.
-As the codes of XTI and Perfusion have not been released yet, we borrow the result images shown in their papers for comparison purposes.
+As shown in Fig.~\ref{fig:inversion_sota}, we compare our method with four SOTA personalization methods, \ie, TI~\cite{gal2022TI}, DreamBooth~\cite{ruiz2022dreambooth}, XTI~\cite{voynov2023pplus}, and Perfusion~\cite{Tewel:2023:perfusion}.
+We use concepts from previous papers for fair comparison and unbiased evaluation.
+We add additional texts shown in bold to each set of images to demonstrate the flexibility of our method.

-We add additional texts shown in \textbf{bold}, to each set of images to demonstrate the flexibility of our method.
 DreamBooth can well depict the conceptual appearance in the reference image, but tends to overfit to the reference image, resulting in a lack of editability.
-As shown in the results of \textit{``A (standing) cat in a chef outfit''} in the second row, TI fails to maintain the object's appearance and generates normal cats.
+As shown in the results of {``a (standing) cat in a chef outfit''} in the second row, TI fails to maintain the object's appearance and generates normal cats.
 DreamBooth can generate a standing cat, but the background is blurred, and the cat's paw is confused with the human hand.
 Our results can generate a standing cat with a kitchen as the background and maintain the details of the cat's paws.
-The results of \textit{``a (tilting/walking/close-up photo of a) cat wearing sunglasses''} show that DreamBooth can generate a cat with sunglasses, but cannot change the cat's posture or zoom-in/zoom-out.
-Our method, shown in the third row, can generate high-fidelity concepts while maintaining diversity and flexibility. \textit{ProSpect} not only puts sunglasses on the cat but also allows it to show its walking posture and close-up details.
-In the results \textit{``A teddy is playing with a ball in the water''}, Perfusion and DreamBooth can generate teddy bear, ball, and water, but they are not interacting with each other.
+The results of {``a (tilting/walking/close-up photo of a) cat wearing sunglasses''} show that DreamBooth can generate a cat with sunglasses, but cannot change the cat's posture or zoom-in/zoom-out.
+Our method, shown in the third row, can generate high-fidelity concepts while maintaining diversity and flexibility. \sysname not only puts sunglasses on the cat but also allows it to show its walking posture and close-up details.
+In the results of {``a teddy is playing with a ball in the water''}, Perfusion and DreamBooth can generate teddy bear, ball, and water, but they are not interacting with each other.
 Our method can show the posture of the teddy bear touching and throwing the ball, and the teddy bear can float on the water or half-submerge in the water.
-In the results of \textit{``A teddy (walking/dancing/wearing suits) in Times Square''}, XTI cannot accurately maintain the appearance of the teddy bear, and DreamBooth cannot change the posture of the teddy bear.
+In the results of {``a teddy (walking/dancing/wearing suits) in Times Square''}, XTI cannot accurately maintain the appearance of the teddy bear, and DreamBooth cannot change the posture of the teddy bear.
 Our method can reproduce the appearance of a teddy bear while walking, dancing, and wearing a suit, always in the background of Times Square.